-The fair value of the authority's investment property is measured annually at the 1st April as a minimum.
-Where there has been capital spend during the year in excess of £100,000 on an asset, a further revaluation will take place at the balance sheet date (31 March)..
+The fair value of the authority's investment property is measured annually at each reporting date as a minimum.
 All valuations are carried out internally, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
 The authority's valuation experts work closely with finance officers reporting directly to the chief financial officer on a regular basis regarding all valuation matters.